tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - TLS Alert Registry: Future values are allocated via Standards Action {{RFC8126}}.
 IANA \[SHALL update/has updated] this registry to include values for "missing_extension" and "certificate_required".
+The "DTLS-OK" column is marked as "Yes" for each new alert.

 - TLS HandshakeType Registry: Future values are allocated via Standards Action {{RFC8126}}.
 IANA \[SHALL update/has updated] this registry to rename item 4 from "NewSessionTicket" to "new_session_ticket" and to add the "hello_retry_request_RESERVED", "encrypted_extensions", "end_of_early_data", "key_update", and "message_hash" values.
+The "DTLS-OK" are marked as "Yes" for each of these additions.

 This document also uses the TLS ExtensionType Registry originally created in
 {{RFC4366}}.
 IANA has updated it to reference this document.
 The registry and its allocation policy is listed below:

+ - IANA \[SHALL update/has updated] Values with the first byte in the range 0-254 (decimal) are assigned via Specification Required [RFC8126].
+Values with the first byte 255 (decimal) are reserved for Private Use [RFC8126].

 - IANA \[SHALL update/has updated] this registry to include the "key_share", "pre_shared_key", "psk_key_exchange_modes",